UniMath/agda-unimath/src/order-theory/large-strict-preorders.lagda.md

 ## Idea

-A {{#concept "large strict preorder" Agda=Large-Strict-Preorder}} consists of a hierarchy of types indexed by universe levels $A$, a [large binary relation](foundation.large-binary-relations.md) $<$ on $A$ valued in the [propositions](foundation-core.propositions.md), such that the relation
+A {{#concept "large strict preorder" Agda=Large-Strict-Preorder}} consists of a hierarchy of types $A$ indexed by universe levels, a [large binary relation](foundation.large-binary-relations.md) $<$ on $A$ valued in the [propositions](foundation-core.propositions.md), such that the relation
 $<$ is irreflexive and transitive: